-- 1. Do one of the following: - Enter the URL of the Navigator UI in a browser: http://Navigator_Metadata_Server_host:port/, where Navigator Metadata Server host is the name of the host on which you are running the Navigator Metadata Server role and port is the port configured for the role.
+- 1. Do one of the following: - Enter the URL of the Navigator UI in a browser: http://Navigator\Metadata\Server\host:port/, where Navigator\Metadata\Server\host is the name of the host on which you are running the Navigator

+Metadata Server role and port is the port configured for the role.
 The default port of the Navigator Metadata Server is 7187.
-To change the port, follow the instructions in Configuring the Navigator Metadata Server Port. - Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Navigator. - Navigate from the Navigator Metadata Server role: - 1.
-Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
+To change the port, follow the instructions in Configuring the Navigator Metadata Server Port.

+- Select Clusters > Cloudera Management Service > Cloudera Navigator. - Navigate from the Navigator Metadata Server role: - 1.
+Select Clusters > Cloudera Management Service. - 2.
 Click the Instances tab. - 3.
 Click the Navigator Metadata Server role. - 4.
 Click the Cloudera Navigator link. - 2.
 Log into Cloudera Navigator UI using the credentials assigned by your administrator.